DavidLiedle/ez/README.md

 # ez
 Shell scripting to automate all the eZ Platform things!
+I'm working on updates and fixes to our installation documentation at https://doc.ez.no/display/DEVELOPER/Step+1%3A+Installation and, of course, manually testing the steps to make sure they're correct. :)

 ## Purpose
 I'm installing eZ Platform from scratch on fresh servers over and over again.